rikosintie/Discovery/docs/Getting_Started.md

 The command will take you to the WSL `/mnt/c/Users/mhubbard/Documents/Discovery` folder.

-I prefer to zsh as my shell with the [Oh My Zsh package](https://ohmyz.sh/) installed.
+I prefer to use zsh as my shell on Mac/Linux with the [Oh My Zsh package](https://ohmyz.sh/) installed.
 If you continue to use WSL I recommend that you look at my guide to setting up the [Ubuntu terminal](https://rikosintie.github.io/Ubuntu4NetworkEngineers/terminal/).
 The guide is chalked full of Ubuntu goodness.

 ### On macOS/Linux